bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * **Epochs**: 15 for most models.
-I'm going to guess (because they didn't specify) that they picked a large enough number so that the AUC didn't continue to increase but also balanced with a manageable runtime.
-Since they save the best model in the fold (according to the validation AUC), as long as this number is big enough you're only losing runtime.
+I'm going to guess (because they didn't specify) that they picked a large enough number so that the AUC didn't continue to increase but also balanced with a manageable run-time.
+Since they save the best model in the fold (according to the validation AUC), as long as this number is big enough you're only losing run-time.
 * **Batch size**: 64 for all models.
 They mentioned (I believe) that it was easier to just keep it all the same for each model than try to tune it, presumably because batch size wasn't expected to make much of a difference.
 * **Learning rate/schedule**: ranged from :math:`1e-4` to :math:`3e-4` with a
-  cosine cycle, which is tuned for each model (recall this is fine-tuning a pretrained ImageNet model).
+  cosine cycle, which is tuned for each model (recall this is fine-tuning a pre-trained ImageNet model).
 There is also a warm-up epoch which is one tenth of the initial learning rate.
 * **Optimizer**: Adam.
 Stated that they using the standard optimizer was good enough.